-If you have a flat tire while driving, pull over safely.
-Drive slowly along the shoulder until you get to an area far away from traffic lanes.
+If you have a flat tire while driving, stop in a safe place to change it.
+Drive slowly along the shoulder until you get to an exit or an area to stop that is far away from the traffic lanes.